 Korea Town–A Book Review

 Learning the art of fermentation is one thing.
-Learning how it is done around the world, in other cultures, is something else entirely.
+Learning how it is done around the world, in other cultures, is something else different.
 Because we believe in education at Fermentools, please read this review to see how the Korean people ferment their foods.
-KoreaTown Book Reveiw- A Fermented Tour Through Korean American Food Any cookbook … Read more
+Koreatown Book Review- A Fermented Tour Through Korean American Food Any cookbook … Read more

 Book Review–Fermentation for Beginners